Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Model for binary test results

 \subsection{Joint model for stage-specific and merged stage data}

 When stage-specific data are available from some studies but only merged stage data from others, we can jointly model data from all studies.
 The model for the stage-specific data from studies $i = 1,..., I_A$ is characterized as described above (Section \ref{sect:jvar}).
+Note that for the disease-free state the likelihood can informed by all $I$ studies and not just the $I_{A}$ that report stage-specific data.